Sourdough discard herbed crackers

 • 1/2 tsp kosher salt

-• 2 tbsp approx dried herbs or 1/3 cup chopped fresh herbs (I’ve used rosemary and dill)
+• 2 tbsp approx dried herbs or 1/3 cup chopped fresh herbs (I used fresh parsley)

 To-Do's